camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-task-forms/03-generated.html.md

   </tbody>
 </table>

-camunda BPM supports custom validators.
+Camunda BPM supports custom validators.
 Custom validators are referenced using their fully qualified classname or an expression.
 Expressions can be used for resolving Spring or CDI @Named beans:

 ```xml
 <camunda:formField